zecure/blog.zecure.org/content/post/shadowd_2.0.1.md

 menu = "main"
 +++

 **TL;DR:** There was a bug in jsoncpp regarding null-bytes.
 It was fixed a year ago, but most packet managers still ship affected versions.
-This makes it possible to bypass the shadowd tests with null-bytes in many cases.
+This makes it possible to bypass the shadowd tests with null-bytes.

 ## Discovery of the bug